hdShang/arxiv-daily/docs/eess-SY/2025-06-17/papers/250614749v1-swarm-stl-a-framework-for-motion-planning-in-large-scale-multi-swarm.md

 ---
 layout: default
-title: Swarm-STL: A Framework for Motion Planning in Large-Scale, Multi-Swarm Systems
+title: "Swarm-STL: A Framework for Motion Planning in Large-Scale, Multi-Swarm Systems"
 ---

 # Swarm-STL: A Framework for Motion Planning in Large-Scale, Multi-Swarm Systems